i-hart/devicetype-library/README.md

     - To run the pre-commit script on all files: `pre-commit run -a`
     - To uninstall the pre-commit script: `pre-commit uninstall`
   - Learn more about [pre-commit](https://pre-commit.com/)
 - **GitHub Actions** - Automatically run before a PR can be merged.
-Repeats yamllint & validates against NetBox Device-Type Schema.
+Repeats yamllint & validates against Nautobot Device-Type Schema.